delucis/astro-embed/packages/astro-embed/README.md

 ## Docs

-See individual packages for how to use the componet for each service:
+See individual packages for how to use the component for each service:

 - [Twitter](https://github.com/astro-community/astro-embed/tree/main/packages/astro-embed-twitter#readme)